-The U.S has witnessed remarkable solar growth over the past decade with California leading the way.
+Over the past decade the United States has witnessed a remarkable growth in solar with California leading the way.
 The Golden State is the behemoth of the U.S solar market boasting 19,000 megawatts of installed solar to date, which is almost as much as the other top ten solar producing states combined.
-Redlands, like much of California, has consistent and strong sunlight totals in addition to below state average prices for solar panel installation.
-In this article we’ll explain why Redlands, California is a great spot for solar power and how Redlands homeowners can maximize their solar savings.
+Hayward, like much of California, has consistent and strong sunlight totals.
+In this article we’ll explain why Hayward, California is a great spot for solar power and how Hayward homeowners can maximize their solar savings.

-How much do solar panels cost in Redlands?
+How much do solar panels cost in Hayward?

-As of mid-2017, the average price for solar panels in Redlands was $3.33 per watt.
-Thus, since the typical system size in the U.S. is 5 kilowatts (5,000 watts), the average cost of a solar panel system in Redlands is $16,650 before any rebates or incentives.
+As of mid-2017, the average price for solar panels in Hayward was $3.49 per watt.
+Thus, since the typical system size in the U.S. is 5 kilowatts (5,000 watts), the average cost of a solar panel system in Hayward is $17,450 before any rebates or incentives.

 Net metering has faced recent legislative battles in California but remains one of the biggest incentives for going solar in the state.
 Every California solar homeowner is eligible to receive bill credits for their excess solar generation at retail price from his or her utility.